 January 15, 1984

-Peter details vital expectations of a Christian upon acceptance of Jesus Christ and the entering into God's family.
-As Christians we are to possess an increasing measure of faith, goodness and knowledge.
-Progress in these areas are essential as we stand on the promises of God and look forward to the prospect of heaven.
+In his second letter, the apostle Peter detailed vital expectations of a Christian upon acceptance of Jesus Christ and entering into God’s family.
+As believers, we are to possess an increasing measure of faith, goodness, and knowledge, Alistair Begg points out.
+Progress in these areas is vital as we stand on the promises of God and look forward to the prospect of heaven

 3His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to3 his own glory and excellence,4 4by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.
 5For this very reason, make every effort to supplement your faith with virtue,5 and virtue with knowledge, 6and knowledge with self-control, and self-control with steadfastness, and steadfastness with godliness, 7and godliness with brotherly affection, and brotherly affection with love.
 8For if these qualities6 are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.
 9For whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sins.
 10Therefore, brothers,7 be all the more diligent to confirm your calling and election, for if you practice these qualities you will never fall.
 11For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.